Dining Out

 • Be the last to order at your table, so you will have extra time to dissect menu

-• Do not assume you can use the condiments on the table (FYI – Heinz ketchup is safe!)
+• Do not assume you can use the condiments on the table (Yes, Heinz ketchup is gfree, but read this)

-• If meeting a friend for coffee pack a GF biscotti in your purse
+• If meeting a friend for coffee bring a GF biscotti or other treat with you!

 • Purchase an insulated lunch bag, so you can take along a small bottle filled with GF salad dressing